 Application for Graduate Study

 Our department offers the M.S. degree in Physics, and an M.S. degree in Physics with concentration in Astronomy.
-Applications for the Fall 2018 semester will be accepted starting on Oct.
-1, 2017.
+Applications for the Spring 2019 semester will be accepted starting on Aug.
+1, 2018.
+Applications for the Fall 2019 semester will be accepted starting on Oct.
+1, 2018.

 The minimum requirement for admission to the MS degree program is an undergraduate degree, very preferably in Physics, with a grade point average of 3.0 or above.
 For foreign students, the equivalent grade point average will be determined by the Graduate Division, from official transcripts.
 We sometimes accept students with undergraduate degrees in majors other than physics.
 However, it should be understood that in such cases a student must begin his or her graduate studies by taking some number of undergraduate physics classes, depending on prior coursework, until the level required for graduate physics studies is achieved.

 General information about the admission procedure is available at http://grad.sfsu.edu.
 Applications are online, via the Cal State Apply website, https://www2.calstate.edu/apply.
-You will be able to upload your unoffical transcripts and a Statement of Purpose.
-You will also be asked to to designate two individuals who can write letters of recommendation on your behalf.
-An e-mail request for a written evaluation will then be sent out automatically to each evaluator.
+You will be asked to upload your unoffical transcripts, and also to designate two individuals who can write letters of recommendation on your behalf.
+An e-mail request for a written evaluation will then be sent out automatically to each recommender.

 We do not require the Physics Subject GRE.
-However, the GRE General Exam is required, and you should arrange to take that exam well before the application deadline, and have the scores sent to us by the ETS (see application instructions in Cal State Apply).
+However, the GRE General Exam is required, and you should arrange to take that exam well before the application deadline.
+You may upload a copy of your GRE test scores as an “unofficial transcript” in the document section of Cal State Apply.
+Please have the official scores sent to us by the ETS using school code 4684.

 All students are admitted as conditionally classified.